Texas Attorney General Ken Paxton threatens lawsuit over State Fair of Texas gun policy

 In response to that shooting, the fair announced the new gun policy which "prohibits fairgoers from carrying all firearms, knives with blades over 5.5 inches long, clubs, explosive devices, ammunition, chemical dispensing devices, replicas or hoaxes, or weapons of any kind.
 This includes concealed carry and open carry of firearms anywhere on the fairgrounds including Cotton Bowl Stadium.
 This policy does not include elected, appointed, or employed peace officers."

-"Texas law clearly states that license to carry holders may not be prevented from carrying a firearm on property owned or leased by the government unless otherwise prevented by state statute," said Attorney General Paxton.
+"Texas law clearly states that license to carry holders may not be prevented from carrying a firearm on property owned or leased by the government unless otherwise prevented by state statute," Paxton said.
 "The State Fair of Texas's recent policy that infringes on LTC holders' Second Amendment rights is unlawful.
 Dallas has fifteen days to fix the issue, otherwise I will see them in court."

-70 state lawmakers have already signed a letter opposing the ban, saying that it doesn't make people safer.
+On Monday, 70 state lawmakers signed a letter opposing the ban, saying that it doesn't make people safer.

 Read more